MervCodes

 Why Run LLMs Locally?

 The tradeoff is capability.
-Local models (7B-70B parameters) won't match Claude or GPT-4o on complex reasoning tasks.
-But for code completion, summarization, structured output generation, and simple chat — they're more than good enough.
+Local models (7B-70B parameters) won't match Claude or GPT-4o on complex reasoning.
+But for code completion, summarization, structured output, and simple chat — they're genuinely good enough for daily use.

 What Hardware Do You Actually Need?

-Apple Silicon Macs are genuinely excellent for local inference.
+Apple Silicon Macs are surprisingly great for this.
 The unified memory architecture means your 32GB M2 Max can run a 34B model at reasonable speeds without a discrete GPU.
-On Linux, an NVIDIA GPU with 12GB+ VRAM will give you faster inference via CUDA.
+On Linux, an NVIDIA GPU with 12GB+ VRAM gives faster inference via CUDA.

 Installing Ollama